RVAGameJams/learn2love/pages/01-12-first-game.md

 ## Exercises

-- Try adding more messages to the `guess_counter` for different scores.
+- Try adding more messages for different numbers of guesses.
+You can modify the if statement where `guess_counter` is checked.
+- Make the `while` condition exit if `guess_counter` goes above 10 and tell the user they lost the game (but that should try again).
-- Try adding a message to the if statement with the hints for when the user guesses an invalid number.
+- Try adding some messages to the if statement with the hints for when the user guesses an invalid number too far out of range.
+What if they guess a number that is more than 100?
 How would you do that?
-- Make the condition exit if `guess_counter` goes above 10 and tell the user they lost the game but should try again.